Should I give up or fight for my marriage?

 Your marriage is in trouble, but your spouse isn’t willing to work it out.

 Well, you can do what half the people in America do, and give up.
 Quit.
 Divorce.
 Let your mate go do whatever it is that they think they want to do, especially if they’re saying things like, “Well, if you loved me, you’d let me go.”

 Of course, you can let them go.
 You can let the marriage end, or you can end it yourself.
 You can move on in the hope that you’ll do better in your next marriage, if you have a next marriage, or you can fight.
-You can be one of the strong who doesn’t give up easily even though you’re faced with a tough situation.
+Or you can be one of the strong who doesn’t give up easily even though you’re faced with a tough situation.
 A part of you just wanting peace, wanting this to be over to feel good inside again.
 Tired of being hurt by your spouse who wants out for whatever reason, or even because they think they want to be with someone else.

 Despite all this, you can be the person who doesn’t give up on this person that you’ve loved, and still love.

 You can be a person who will fight for your marriage.